The Hot 5 & 7 Transcription Project

 voice.
 Inept compared to 'West End'.
 Too flashy again?
 Did the music stand fall

-Another improvisation on the chords of 'Tiger Rag'.
+Another improvisation on the chords of 'Tiger Rag', credited to Lil.

-A 12 bar blues at a semi slow tempo.
+A 12 bar blues at a semi slow easy tempo.
+A different mood from the traditional blues.
 Louis plays a beautiful solo with amazing support from Hines which is counterpoint rather than accompaniment.
+Call & response.

 Hines has one of his finest blues solo.